 - We boast an excellent 100% placement rate for our graduates in employment, seminary and graduate school.
 Our top students often receive full-tuition scholarships for seminary.

-- Recent philosophy and religion graduates have attended Princeton Theological Seminary, Garrett-Evangelical Theological Seminary, Wesley Theological Seminary, and Methodist Theological School in Ohio.
+- Recent religion graduates have attended Princeton Theological Seminary, Garrett-Evangelical Theological Seminary, Wesley Theological Seminary, and Methodist Theological School in Ohio.